ahromockyj/qa-challenge1/README.md

 Allure Report can be invoked once the results are generated using the following command:

-allure serve <path to the AllureResults folder>
+allure serve "path to the AllureResults folder"